PEATLAND RESTAURATION IN SUURSOO-LEIDISSOO AREA

 Aerial photograph of central part of the project area.
 Large old ditches caused strong drainage and resulted in degradation and forestation of mire communities.

-Peatlands & Greenhouse gases
+Peatlands & Greenhouse gas emissions

 Nowadays about 70 percent of Estonian mires are directly or indirectly affected by degradation.
 About 5000 hectares are abandoned peat mining areas, on 11,000 hectares peat mining is still being in progress (2).